wendyverdonk93/docs/content/developer/api/masking-iban-numbers.md

 ---
 title : "Unmasking IBAN numbers"
-meta_title: "API Documentation - Unmasking IBAN numbers - MultiSafepay Docs"
+meta_title: "Unmasking IBAN numbers - MultiSafepay Docs"
-weight: 20
+weight: 9
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 read_more: "."
 aliases: